jeffhlewis/AEP_DataLandingZone/README.md

 * [DLZ_Copy_PowerShell.ps1](./src/DLZ_Copy_PowerShell.ps1)

-Similar to the PowerShell file upload script above, but in this case you're copying a file from an existing Azure Blob Storage container to Data Landing Zone.
+Similar to the PowerShell file upload script above, but in this case, you're copying a file from an existing Azure Blob Storage container to Data Landing Zone.

 ```PowerShell
 <#